 The City of Vancouver is extending its free mobile sewage pump-out service for boaters in False Creek, the Georgia Straight reported in a recent story.
 This is good news as reducing our city’s marine pollution footprint is good and important.
 It’s also nice touch to offer courtesy mobile pump-out.
 However, it does little to address the dominant cause of fecal coliform in the creek.

 I know a little bit about the False Creek ecosystem.
 In past years I have kayaked, swum, dived, and lived in that body of water.
-I am a commercial boat operator and have worked and played in False Creek since 1983 when learned to handle a boat at False Creek Community Centre.
-I taught my children how to kayak and how to sail in False Creek.
+I am a commercial boat operator and have worked and played in False Creek since 1983 when I first learned to handle a boat at False Creek Community Centre.
+Years later, I taught my children how to kayak and how to sail in the same still-crowded waterway.

 The marine pump-out initiative was initiated in 2018 to address a number of recommendations to address water quality in False Creek.
 At the time, the city acknowledged that: